amshenoy/2a-eng-notes/3B5-semiconductors/hydrogen-atom.md

 $ S = \sqrt{\dfrac{1}{2}(1+\dfrac{1}{2})}\hbar = \dfrac{\sqrt{3}}{2} \hbar \qquad \color{purple}{ L \enspace - \enspace \text{ Spin Angular Momentum} }$

 $ S_{z} = m_{s} \hbar = \pm \dfrac{1}{2} \hbar \qquad \color{purple}{ S_{z} \enspace - \enspace \text{ Spin Angular Momentum along arbitrary z-axis } }$

+The wavefunction of each electron must be unique (ie. the set of quantum numbers must be unique).

+$$ \textbf{ "In a multi-electron system there can never be more than one electron in the same state." } $$